julian-molina/Documentation/pages/contributing/contributing-documentation-including-node-definitions.md

 {% endraw %}
 ```

-{% include callout.html type="primary" content="The above code renders the whole page without collapsible blocks as the ```more``` parameter is left empty, while all other parameters are set to include all sections." %}
+{% include callout.html type="success" content="The above code renders the whole page without collapsible blocks as the ```more``` parameter is left empty, while all other parameters are set to include all sections." %}

 The code above results in the following content: